 What will happen during the first visit?

 There are several goals for the first dental visit.
-First, the dentist and the child need to get properly acquainted.
-Second, the dentist needs to monitor tooth and jaw development to get an idea of the child’s overall health history.
-Third, the dentist needs to evaluate the health of the existing teeth and gums.
-Finally, the dentist aims to answer questions and advise parents on how to implement a good oral care regimen.
+First, the dentist needs to monitor tooth and jaw development to get an idea of the child’s overall health history.
+Second, the dentist needs to evaluate the health of the existing teeth and gums.
+Finally, the dentist aims to answer questions the parents may ask.

 The following sequence of events is typical of an initial “well baby checkup”: